 - Find a “heritage” turkey: What’s a heritage turkey?
 Heritage turkeys are what turkeys were before Big Ag started industrializing production with big, broad-breasted birds that are anything but natural.
 In fact, did you know that industrial turkeys can’t reproduce naturally, they can barely walk, and their narrow gene pool makes them very susceptible to disease?
 In contrast, heritage turkeys are from strong genetic stock, and they’re raised outdoors with plenty of grass and sunshine.
-If you’re interested, the Naragansett and Bourbon Red varieties are two great heritage turkey options.
-For my Thanksgiving this year we’re serving a Bourbon Red turkey from a local farm called Little Bend Heritage Farm (sorry, they’re already sold out of turkeys for 2014).
+If you’re interested, the Narragansett and Bourbon Red varieties are two great heritage turkey options.
+For my Thanksgiving this year we’re serving a Bourbon Red turkey from a local farm called Little Bend Heritage Farm.

 - Check your local co-op.
 Usually co-ops do a wonderful job of finding local, more sustainable options for all types of food.
 If you don’t know where your closest co-op is, use this food co-op finder website.

 - Whole Foods also stocks heritage, local, and organic turkeys.
 So if you have a Whole Foods nearby, it might be worth the trip.

 - Many grocery stores are stocking healthier turkeys so ask the butcher if they stock any local, organic, or heritage birds.